 You'll find an equal respect for designers and technicians in the Performance Design & Technology minor.
 Classes offered are equally distributed between design and technology subjects, with an emphasis on collaboration between the two.

 Through both class work and shop hours, you will learn the basic tools used in scenery construction, sound, lighting and costuming.
 Under the tutelage of full-time Technical Director Zachary Hamm, you can also take classes in advanced theatrical woodworking techniques, entertainment lighting electronics and specialized materials classes.
 Guest artists, including alumna mask and prop maker Jennifer McClure, teach workshops in a variety of skills.

 Working with faculty and guest directors and designers, you will have opportunities to collaborate and construct elements of designs in scenery, props, costumes, lighting and sound.
-Division of Performing Arts productions are supported by the scene and costume shops and by students working in the shops, in electrics, sound and props, and with front of house.
+Performing Arts Division productions are supported by the scene and costume shops and by students working in the shops, in electrics, sound and props, and with front of house.

 The Performance Design & Technology minor culminates in a capstone senior project.
 If you are focusing on technology, you'll have opportunities to collaborate with guest and faculty designers to approach complex technical projects, with the support of faculty, staff and the relevant shops.
 These projects could be independent of a specific production or towards a larger design goal.
 If you are working toward a technology capstone, you'll be expected to have significant roles on previous productions and to have experience backstage or in the shops prior to your senior project.

 You may choose to present your work at the annual regional Kennedy Center American College Theatre Festival and the USITT conferences.
 Several Performance Design & Technology students have been recognized at both the regional and national KCACTF conferences.